 Hubblepot has most definitely levelled up from baby to toddler and walks all the time now.
-According to James “she walks like a megatherium on its hind legs“.
+According to her brother “she walks like a megatherium on its hind legs“.
 (I shall leave that to your imagination.)

 She’s certainly more of a walky than a talky.
 I spotted an old blog post from when the boy was her age and he had a much wider vocabulary – albeit made up entirely of words related to farm animals.

 Hubble mostly restricts herself to singing along with “Row, row, row your boat” and shouting “NO!”
 8,000 times a day.
 Her other new favourite is “ta” which has been drilled into her recently by nursery.
 Apparently this means both “please” and “thank you” and everything in between.

 Why bother to teach baby versions of words that you’ll only have to train them out of later?
 Why not just skip straight to “please” and “thank you” in the first place?
 It’s not exactly “antidisestablishmentarianism“, is it?

 And don’t get me started on their accents.
 The girl is already bellowing “No” in a way that sounds like “Now“.
 And, after three years of nursery, it’s a task of Sisyphus teaching the boybot that the letter ‘l’ at the end of a word is not pronounced as a ‘w’ – and “girl” does not rhyme with “bell“.
 Thank god they talk properly at school.
 I’m hoping it’ll knock it out of him before he starts saying things like “who’s the daddy?”

 In lofty news, the staircase is up!
 It appears to be floating in mid air and hasn’t got any banisters yet, but the builder assures me it will defy gravity and stay up.
 Meanwhile the cats have discovered that they can get into the 8″ hollow space between the loft floor and the ceiling below.
 I bet the builders love that.